 Now, you can find your password revealed in the text in the corresponding password box.

-You can copy your password, but, if you refresh the page, your password will appear as dots.
+You can copy your password, but if you refresh the page, your password will appear as dots.

 This method helps you show the saved password in the text instead of dots or asterisks when you forget them.

-To store your passwords securely, you may want to take a look at some of these free Password Managers for Windows These free Password Recovery tools will help you recover Windows, Browsers, Mail, Web, Wi-Fi, etc, should you need them.
+To store your passwords securely, you may want to look at some of these free Password Managers for Windows These free Password Recovery tools will help you recover Windows, Browsers, Mail, Web, Wi-Fi, etc, should you need them.